Table of contents

 Heartburn is a major symptom of GERD (gastroesophageal reflux disease) and is caused by the reflux of stomach acid into the esophagus.
 All risk factors and causes of heartburn either increase the production of stomach acid and/or cause structural changes (relaxation of the lower esophageal sphincter) that allow stomach acid to flow more easily into the esophagus.

 In addition to the foods mentioned above, there are also various over-the-counter medications that can trigger heartburn.
-These mainly include ibuprofen, aspirin and naproxen.
+These include ibuprofen, aspirin and naproxen in particular.
 The following conditions and habits are also proven risk factors for heartburn:

-• Smoking can impair the function of the lower esophageal sphincter, causing acid to back up into the esophagus.[10]
+• Smoking can impair the function of the lower esophageal sphincter, causing acid to back up into the esophagus10

-• Pregnancy can lead to increased pressure in the abdomen and affect the function of the sphincter.
+• Pregnancy can lead to increased pressure in the abdomen and impair the function of the sphincter.

-• In the same way, obesity can also lead to increased pressure in the abdominal area and thus cause heartburn.
+• In the same way, obesity can also lead to increased abdominal pressure and cause heartburn.

 • In addition to GERD, heartburn is also a symptom of other primary diseases of the oesophagus, such as sacoidosis and scleroderma.

-• A hiatal hernia, where part of the abdomen lies in the chest instead of the abdomen, can impair the functioning of the lower esophageal sphincter and is a risk factor for acid reflux and therefore heartburn.
+• A hiatal hernia, where part of the abdomen lies in the chest instead of the abdomen, can affect the functioning of the lower esophageal sphincter and is a risk factor for acid reflux and therefore heartburn.
 The hiatal hernia itself does not cause any symptoms.
-It is only when the sphincter muscle fails that heartburn occurs.[11]
+Heartburn only occurs when the sphincter muscle fails11

 How does heartburn manifest itself?